ISE Cryptography — Lecture 03

 • Note that the IV must be unpredictable

-• But doesn’t have to be secret!
+• But the IV doesn’t have to be secret!
+It’s sent in the clear most of the time

-• We’ll see some concrete attacks on this later…
+• We’ll see concrete attacks on predictable IVs later…

 • CBC with a random, unpredictable IV is IND-CPA secure (B&S Theorem 5.2)